-Our 5G network already covers 80% of the population.
+Our 5G network covers 100% of the population in outdoor areas.
 It’s available in all cities, tourist areas and other, large communities as well as highways and is constantly expanding with the goal of providing comprehensive population coverage and extensive geographical coverage by the end of 2021.

 If you’re using a 5G compatible device in an area with no 5G coverage, your mobile will automatically switch to the available network and reconnect to the Cytamobile-Vodafone 5G network once you return to an area with 5G access.